 Why Is Psychodrama So Effective in Healing Trauma?

 We need to feel our feelings in order to translate them into words, elevate them to a conscious level, and think about them.
-Paying attention to those parts of us that are hurt and hidden, those emotions that are frozen and keep us stuck, frees up energy that can be used to enhance our resilience and allow it to strengthen.
+Paying attention to the effects of trauma — those parts of us that are hurt and hidden, the emotions that are frozen and keep us stuck — free up energy that can be used to enhance our resilience and allow it to strengthen.
 Until they are felt and put into language, they remain locked in the body in the form of unprocessed sense impressions, in which case they can contribute to muscle holding and illness.